Feed-Forward Optimization With Delayed Feedback for Neural Network Training: Related Work

 \section{Related Work}

-While biological plausibility is not a necessary requirement for training artificial neural networks, there has been great interest in methods that combine biological plausibility with effective training~\cite{whittington_theories_2019,ororbia_biologically_2019,bengio_towards_2016,tavanaei_deep_2019,lee_difference_2015,liao_how_2016}.
-Two of the most substantial obstacles in that regard are the weight transport and the update locking problem~\cite{ororbia_biologically_2019,frenkel_learning_2021}.

-\emph{Weight Transport}~\cite{grossberg_competitive_1987} Backpropagation reuses the forward weights symmetrically in the backward pass to propagate the gradients.
-However, synapses are unidirectional; and synchronizing separate forward and backward pathways precludes biological plausibility~\cite{zeki_massively_2015,tang_bridging_2019}.
-The weights' non-locality additionally constrains the memory access pattern, which can severely impact the computational efficiency~\cite{crafton_local_2019}.

-\emph{Update Locking}~\cite{czarnecki_understanding_2017, jaderberg_decoupled_2017} Artificial neural networks are typically trained with a clear separation between forward and backward passes.
-Every layer in a neural network must wait for all downstream layers to complete their forward and backward pass before completing its own backward pass.
-This introduces a considerable delay between a layer's forward pass and the calculation of the gradients used to update its weights.
-This can significantly increase training times as results of the forward pass need to be buffered or recomputed~\cite{mostafa_deep_2018,frenkel_learning_2021} and restricts parallelization.
-Moreover, it is not biologically plausible, as a neuron's activation may have already changed during the delay, causing a desynchronization with the error signal~\cite{hunsberger_spiking_2018}.

-Several approaches have been suggested to address both weight transport and update locking. \Cref{fig:ffo_concept_comparison} illustrates some of these approaches compared to our approach \fancyabrv{}.

-To solve the weight transport problem, \emph{target propagation}~\cite{lee_difference_2015} replaces the loss gradients with layer-wise target values computed by auto-encoders.
-Using an additional linear correction, the so-called difference target propagation, this approach achieves results comparable to backpropagation. \citet{ororbia_biologically_2019} take a similar approach to target propagation but employ the current layer's pre-activation and the next layer's post-activation instead of generating the layer-wise targets with auto-encoders. \emph{Feedback alignment (FA)}~\cite{lillicrap_random_2016}, illustrated in \Cref{fig:ffo_concept_comparison} (c), replaces the forward weights with fixed random feedback weights in the backward pass, thereby demonstrating that symmetric feedback weights are not required for effective training.
-FA solves the weight transport problem; however, the training signals remain non-local, meaning the gradient estimates are propagated backward through the network's hidden layers.
-To alleviate this, \emph{direct feedback alignment (DFA)}~\cite{nokland_direct_2016} passes the error directly to each hidden layer, see \Cref{fig:ffo_concept_comparison} (d).
+Several approaches have been suggested to address both weight transport and update locking.
+To solve the weight transport problem, \emph{target propagation}~\citep{lee_difference_2015} replaces the gradients with layer-wise target values computed by auto-encoders and a linear correction. \citet{ororbia_biologically_2019} take a similar approach but employ the current layer's pre-activation and the next layer's post-activation instead of generating the targets with auto-encoders. \emph{Feedback alignment (FA)}~\citep{lillicrap_random_2016} replaces the forward weights with fixed random feedback weights in the backward pass, demonstrating that symmetric feedback weights are not required for effective training.
+However, the training signals remain non-local and are propagated backward through the network.
+To alleviate this, \emph{direct feedback alignment (DFA)}~\citep{nokland_direct_2016} passes the error directly to each hidden layer, see \Cref{fig:ffo_concept_comparison} (c).